-8. Upgrading ActiveControl
+9. Upgrading ActiveControl

-Upgrading to the latest version of ActiveControl is a relatively straightforward activity.
-This section summarises the key considerations and the steps involved in performing such an upgrade.
+This section summarises the key considerations and the steps involved in performing an upgrade of ActiveControl.

 The information contained within this section of the Administration Guide is version-agnostic and aims to act as a record of the high-level steps of upgrading ActiveControl, not in configuring new functionality contained within the latest release of the product.

-8.1.
+9.1.
 Upgrade Considerations